U.S. House passes resolution aimed at advancing Equal Rights Amendment

 The amendment states in part: “Equality of rights under the law shall not be abridged by the United States or any state on account of sex.”

-Liberal activists say American women still suffer discrimination 100 years after winning the right to vote, noting studies show they are paid less than men for the same work.
+Liberal activists say American women still suffer discrimination 100 years after winning the right to vote, noting studies showing they are paid less than men for the same work.

-But Republican Representative Michelle Fischbach argued that men and women are already equal under the Constitution.
+But Republican Representative Michelle Fischbach argued that men and women were already equal under the Constitution.

 The House on Wednesday also approved on a 244-172 vote the Violence against Women Act, a law that strengthens domestic violence protections.
 It was originally sponsored in 1994 by then-Senator, now-President Joe Biden, but expired in 2019, and Biden campaigned on renewing it.